 The hotel where the charity scavenger hunt is being staged is the "Waldorf Ritz Hotel," which did not exist.
 However, one of the best hotels in New York City in 1936 was the Waldorf Astoria, and another one of the best hotels in New York City at that time was The first Ritz-Carlton Hotel in the U.S., which was built in New York City in 1917.
 The "Waldorf-Ritz" was an amalgamation of those two iconic brands.

 William Powell suggested his ex-wife Carole Lombard for the leading role with the explanation that his real life romance with Lombard had been much the same as it was for the characters of Godfrey and Irene.

-This is the only movie to ever get Oscar nominations for writing, directing and all four acting awards without being nominated for Best Picture.
-It was also the only movie to ever get those six nominations without winning in any of the categories all until American Hustle (2013).
+This is the only film to receive Oscar nominations for writing, directing and all four acting awards without being nominated for Best Picture.
+It was also the only film to receive those six nominations without winning in any of the categories until American Hustle (2013).

 When William Powell and director Gregory La Cava had a disagreement over how Godfrey should be played, they talked it out over a bottle of Scotch in Powell's dressing room.
 The next day, LaCava returned to the movie set with a major headache, but Powell was not there.
 The director received a telegram from his star: "WE MAY HAVE FOUND GODFREY LAST NIGHT BUT WE LOST POWELL.
 SEE YOU TOMORROW."

 Although stars William Powell and Carole Lombard had been divorced for three years by the time they made this, when offered the part Powell declared that the only actress right for the part of Irene was Lombard.